 Free Cash Flow

-indicates the (monetary) cash flow produced by operating and non-operating activities.
+the (monetary) cash flow produced by operating and non-operating activities.

 Short-term variable incentives

 refers to the Annual Monetary Incentive Plan – IMA, which entitles participants to an annual cash bonus according to the results achieved, in the previous year, with respect to the defined targets.

 broken down into two separate plans (“2013 Deferred Monetary Incentive Plan – IMD” and “2013 Long-Term Monetary Incentive Plan – IMLT”), which entitle participants to a monetary bonus payable according to the results achieved at the end of the vesting period (see vesting).

 sum of money payable to a director when he/she leaves office.

 sum of money payable to an employee at the time his/her labour contract is terminated as an executive.